Tan Kah Kee: Life

-In 1943, while he was in Java, Tan began writing his memoirs, The Memoirs of an Overseas Chinese of the Southern Ocean (南僑回憶錄 (南侨回忆录, Nánqiáo Huíyìlù)), which later became an important document of the history of the overseas Chinese in Southeast Asia.
+In 1943, when the Japanese invaded Singapore, Tan was one of the most wanted man by Japanese Imperial Army.
+His employees forced him to leave the country.
+He fled first to Medan, Sumatra where he had a business interest before finally settling in Malang, Java, present day Indonesia.
+Over the next three years, Tan began writing his memoirs, The Memoirs of an Overseas Chinese of the Southern Ocean (南僑回憶錄 (南侨回忆录, Nánqiáo Huíyìlù)), which later became an important document of the history of the overseas Chinese in Southeast Asia.

 Tan was the de facto leader of the Chinese community in Singapore, serving as chairman of the Chinese Chamber of Commerce and helping to organise the Hokkien clan association.
 However, he lost this role when the Chinese Civil War divided Singapore's Chinese community into Communist and Kuomintang sympathisers.
 Tan Kah Kee has consistently demonstrated a keen interest in business, philanthropy, and education, with a dedicated commitment to uplifting ASEAN and his homeland, particularly in Jimei and Xiamen.
 He refrains from aligning with any political party but advocates for the principles of diligence and achieving commendable outcomes.
 The venerable individual does not concern himself with affiliations or factions and disapproves of malpractices within the Kuomintang.

-In 1947 Tan founded the Chiyu Banking Corporation in Hong Kong, an intended to be a sustainable business with profits to be devoted to education in Xiamen and the rest of Fujian province in China.
+In 1947, Tan founded the Chiyu Banking Corporation in Hong Kong, an intended to be a sustainable business with profits to be devoted to education in Xiamen and the rest of Fujian province in China.

 After the Communist victory in China and the founding of the People's Republic of China in 1949, Tan tried to return to Singapore in 1950 but was denied entry by the British colonial authorities concerned about communist influence in Singapore and Malaya.
 He then moved permanently to China and served in numerous positions in the Chinese Communist Party.

 Tan died in 1961 in Beijing and was given a state funeral by the Chinese government.
 In Singapore, the Tan Kah Kee Scholarship Fund, which later became known as the Tan Kah Kee Foundation, was established in memory of this philanthropy.